 c.1939 - A nice view looking north from 9th by the Dick Whittington Studio.
 "Stage in person: The Gilmore Circus."
 It's a photo in the USC Digital Library collection.
 The USC collection also includes another view taken at the same time from a bit farther south.

-early 40s - A fine view looking north with the Orpheum's new marquee on display down the block on the right.
+1943 - A fine view looking north the week of January 27 to February 2 with the Orpheum's new marquee on display down the block on the right.
 On the left, note the hole north of the Eastern Columbia Building where the Majestic Theatre was until 1933.
-Thanks to Sean Ault for finding the photo.
+Thanks to Sean Ault for finding the photo, one taken by San Francisco-based Waldemar Sievers.
+It can be seen on the site FineArtAmerica where they will sell you a print of it or put the image on a coffee mug.
+On the marquee: "Ritz Bros."
+Thanks to Mark Brandl for dating the photo by locating a January 30 ad.
+On the screen that week: "Mug Town."
+Waldemar also took a shot of the United Artists the same rainy day.

 1944 - Snow on February 20 and Cab Calloway playing the Orpheum.
 Thanks to Martin Turnbull for locating the photo for a post on his Hollywood's Garden of Allah Novels Facebook page.
 The signage for the United Artists can be seen on the right.
 Martin Pal notes that the poster on the streetlamp with the "4th" was for 4th War Loan Bond Drive that ran in January and February that year.